Delboy/EatMe/TESTING.md

     ![recipe profanity](assets/images/recipe-profanity.gif)

-    - Checked that the form has two checkbox's that toggle whether the recipe is suitable for vegetarians or vegans.
+    - Checked that the form has two checkboxes that toggle whether the recipe is suitable for vegetarians or vegans.
-    - Checked that clicking the vegan checkbox automatically checks the vegetarian checkbox and subsequently unchecking the vegetarian box unchecks the vegan box.
+    - Checked that clicking the vegan checkbox automatically checks the vegetarian checkbox, and unchecking the vegetarian box unchecks the vegan box.

     ![dietary checkbox](assets/images/dietary-checkbox.gif)

-    - Checked that the user can upload an image by either uploading an image or by using the image's URL address.
+    - Checked that the user can upload an image by either uploading the image directly or by using the image's URL address.

     ![image upload](assets/images/img-upload.gif)